Fort Worth Sex Crime Lawyer

 - Employing a minor to work in a sex-oriented enterprise

-Many, if not most, sex crimes in Texas are felony offenses.
-Sexual assault is a second-degree felony, punishable by a maximum fine of $10,000 and 2 to 20 years in prison.
-Aggravated sexual assault is a first-degree felony, punishable by a maximum fine of $10,000 and 5 to 99 years in prison.
-Prostitution and solicitation are typically charged as Class A or B misdemeanors, although in cases with extenuating circumstances or when children are involved, they can be charged as a state jail felony, or even a third, second, or first-degree felony.
+- Prostitution and solicitation are typically charged as Class A or B misdemeanors.
+In cases with extenuating circumstances or when children are involved, charges may be enhanced to a state jail felony, or even a third, second, or first-degree felony.

 Our Commitment to You